Morphl-AI/MorphL-Orchestrator/README.md

 This step is required for setting up the environment and downloading the required software on your instance.

+If `rootbootstrap.sh` crashes because of swap, temporarily disabling it (`swapoff -a`) should fix the problem.

 Bootstrap the installation by running the following commands as root:

 ```